elastic/kibana/docs/getting-started.md

 **Use `backport`**

-Open your terminal and `cd` to the project your want to backport in.
+Open your terminal and `cd` to the project your want to backport.
 Run:

 ```
 backport
 ```

-Note: The project folder must contain a `.backportrc.json` file (see "[New project: create project config](#new-project-create-project-config)" for more info)
+Note: It is recommend to add a `.backportrc.json` file to your project folder (see below for more info)

 ### New project: create project config

-To avoid every user having to configure a project, a project config file should be added to the root of the project.
+To avoid every user having to configure a project, a `.backportrc.json` file should be added to the root of the project with a similar structure:
-Create a file `.backportrc.json` in the root of the project with a similar structur:

 ```json
 {